isaacsmith3/anchor/final-report.md

 ## Summary

 Anchor is a cross-platform website blocking application designed to help users maintain focus by creating real friction when accessing distracting websites.
-The system consists of a Chrome extension that blocks websites using declarativeNetRequest APIs, a React Native mobile app with NFC unlocking capabilities, and a Next.js web application—all synchronized in real-time through Supabase.
-Users can create custom blocking modes with specific website lists, schedule automatic blocking sessions, and unlock sessions using a physical NFC device (the "Brick"), creating intentional friction that prevents impulsive browsing.
+The system consists of a Chrome extension that blocks websites using declarativeNetRequest APIs, a React Native mobile app, and a Next.js web application—all synchronized in real-time through Supabase.
+Users can create custom blocking modes with specific website lists and schedule automatic blocking sessions, creating intentional friction that prevents impulsive browsing.

 ## Diagrams, Demo Video or GIF